 When Doug Ford unilaterally shrunk the size of Toronto City Council, mayors from across Canada condemned the move.
 We now need the federal government to work with the provinces to ensure that cities have more independence in decision-making and receive a greater share of overall tax revenues.

-At the moment, Toronto only receives 9% of all taxes collected from Torontonians by all levels of government.
+At the moment, Toronto only receives 10% of all taxes collected by all levels of government from Torontonians.
 By contrast, cities like Paris, San Francisco, London and New York have legal authority and much greater financial resources than does Toronto.

 The problem goes back to when Canada was founded in 1867.
 At that time, cities were an afterthought.
 Many Canadians are surprised to learn that they have no legal right to vote in municipal elections.
 That right is held by provincial governments.
 In many ways, Toronto and other 21st century cities across the country, remain in 19th century handcuffs.